-Please jump below for a helpful discussion on the major differences between each of our models, and for more detailed information use the following links to go directly to the page of the individual stove that interests you most:
+Please jump below for a helpful discussion on the major feature differences between each of our models, and for more detailed information use the following links to go directly to the page of the individual stove that interests you most:

 – The original, and still our most popular stove